CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

     ![](../media/af50.png)

-1. Navigate back to the VS Code terminal and run the below command to install the: `azure-monitor-opentelemetry`:
+1. Navigate back to the VS Code terminal and run the below command to install the `azure-monitor-opentelemetry`

    ```bash
    pip install azure-monitor-opentelemetry